marykolbas/playful-plants/design-plan/design-journey.md

 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - The consumer cares about creating nature-rich spaces and likely will want to garden using this data, so to meet this goal I need to provide them with this data.
 Since there is a lot of data, I will make this information available when the consumer clicks on the plant for more details.

+_Consumer_ Goal 3: Print a specific plant's care information

+- **Design Ideas and Choices** _How will you meet those goals in your design?_
+  - I will make the page for individual plants printer-friendly (smaller image, fit to one standard page).
+- **Rationale & Additional Notes** _Justify your decisions; additional notes._
+  - The consumer wants to know how to care for the plants that they choose to plant.
+By providing a way to print the page with care information, they can have this information physically without having to come to the website and search for this plant every time they need to use this information.

 ### _Consumer_ Persona (Milestone 1)